 The spiritual needs of the Nara are many.
 Few Christian resources in their language exist.
 Since they are not as devout in their practice of Islam as are some other groups, perhaps their openness to the Gospel will be greater.
 Christian workers are greatly needed to take the Gospel to the Nara of Eritrea.

-* Ask the Holy Spirit to grant wisdom and favor to the one missions agency that is focusing on the Nara.
+Ask the Holy Spirit to grant wisdom and favor to missions agencies focusing on the Nara.

-* Ask the Lord to bring forth a triumphant Nara church for the glory of His name!
+Ask the Lord to bring forth a strong and growing Nara church for the glory of His name!

 Scripture Prayers for the Nara, Nialetic in Eritrea.

 |People Name General||Nara|

 |Progress Scale||1 ●|